-DocJuris store an audit log of all the changes that are made (and who made them) to all major data entities (like playbooks and contracts).
-We can provide an export of this log upon request.
-Our product roadmap plans for functionality allowing client administrators to review these data inside the application.
+DocJuris stores an audit log of all the changes that are made (and who made them) to all major data entities (e.g., playbooks and contracts).
+Further, audit trails include user ID and date/time for login/logoff, data read/write, data export/download and administrative activities.

 Data Confidentiality and Job Controls

 1. Internal Access to Data

 Access to your visitor and account data stored on the DocJuris Service is restricted within DocJuris to employees and contractors who have a need to know this information to perform their job function, for example, to provide customer support, to maintain infrastructure, or for product enhancements (for instance, to understand how an engineering change affects a group of customers).

 DocJuris utilizes a variety of security protocols including, without limitation, the following.

 - DocJuris currently requires the use of single sign-on, strong passwords and/or 2-factor authentication for all employees to access production servers for the DocJuris Service (e.g., email, chat, and source code).

 - Workstations have anti-malware protection installed.
 Such protection is locked down and closely monitored.